-The Corporation had an accrued postretirement benefit liability as of December 31, 2022 and 2021 of \$20.0 million and \$25.2 million, respectively.
-The Corporation expects to contribute \$1.7 million to the plan during 2023.
-Activity associated with the postretirement benefit liability for the years ended December 31, 2022 and 2021 was immaterial.
+The Corporation had an accrued postretirement benefit liability \$20.0 million as of both December 31, 2023 and 2022, respectively.
+The Corporation expects to contribute \$1.7 million to the plan during 2024.
+Activity associated with the postretirement benefit liability for the years ended December 31, 2023 and 2022 was immaterial.